Second Parrikar ministry

-This is a list of minister from Manohar Parrikar cabinets starting from 9 March 2012 to 8 November 2014.
-Manohar Parrikar is the leader of Bharatiya Janata Party was sworn in as the Chief Ministers of Goa on 9 March 2012.
+The Second Parrikar ministry was the Council of Ministers in Goa headed by Manohar Parrikar from 9 March 2012 to 8 November 2014.
+Parrikar, the leader of the Bharatiya Janata Party, was sworn in as the Chief Minister of Goa on 9 March 2012.

-Parrikar led government of Bharatiya Janata Party and Maharashtrawadi Gomantak Party which were in alliance before the polls.
+The Parrikar-led government was formed by the Bharatiya Janata Party and the Maharashtrawadi Gomantak Party, which had contested the election in alliance.

-Parrikar along with five minister from Bharatiya Janata Party and one minister from Maharashtrawadi Gomantak Party were inducted into cabinet.
+Parrikar, along with five ministers from the Bharatiya Janata Party and one minister from the Maharashtrawadi Gomantak Party, was inducted into the cabinet.

-Shortly after the election, Bharatiya Janata Party MLA from Cortalim and Minister for forest José Matanhy de Saldanha died of heart attack.
-His wife, Alina Saldanha won Cortalim by elections and was given her husbands portfolios.
+Shortly after the election, Bharatiya Janata Party MLA from Cortalim and Minister for Forest José Matanhy de Saldanha died of a heart attack.
+His wife, Alina Saldanha, won the Cortalim by-election and was given his portfolios.

-Here is the list of the ministers of his ministry.